 Light and Dark control this cycle.
 The sun resets it each day, and melatonin is key to this cycle cued by the light and the dark and crucial to sleep.
 This amazing cycle is hardwired into our body and triggered by the rotation ofthe earth.

 Light is essential here BUT not all light is the same.

-Electricity, which also isn't natural, has messed with this cycle.
-The invention of electricity disrupted this cycle altering the production of a hormone called leptin which is related to hunger suppression at night.
-This phenomenon has been tied to human diseases such as diabetes!
+Even the invention of electricity has harmed this cycle.
+With the invention of electricity, a hormone called leptin was disrupted which is related to hunger suppression at night.
+This phenomenon has been tied as one way human diseases suchs diabetes can develop!